SirCryptic/cwv-scanner/README.md

 The tool requires PHP and cURL to be installed on the server in order to work properly.

 ## FootNotes
 - This is also in my [Basic-Websites-Portfolio](https://sircryptic.github.io/Basic-Websites-Portfolio) [Repo](https://github.com/SirCryptic/Basic-Websites-Portfolio)

+- bash version soon to come